eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 WARNING: Blank nodes can be useful, but they can also complicate things.
 Because they can not be directly addressed (they have no identifier, after all, hence "blank"), you can only query them via their property values.
 And since they have no identifier, it's often hard to determine if two blank nodes are really the same resource, or two separate ones.
 A good rule of thumb is to only use blank nodes if it _really_ conceptually makes no sense to give something its own global identifier.

-## Example 05: adding blank nodes to a Model
+### Example 05: adding blank nodes to a Model

-{examples}model/Example05BlankNode.java[Example 05] shows how we can add the address of Picasso to our Model:
+{{< example "Example 05" "model/Example05BlankNode.java" >}} shows how we can add the address of Picasso to our Model:

 {{< highlight java "linenos=table" >}}
 // To create a blank node for the address, we need a ValueFactory